About the 5th Safe Routes to School National Conference

 About the Event

-Learn how Safe Routes to School programs across the nation are changing the habits of an entire generation of schoolchildren while improving the health and environment of numerous communities.
-This fourth national conference will feature workshop sessions, mobile tours, inspirational presentations, and networking opportunities to help you start or expand your SRTS program.
+Learn how Safe Routes to School programs across the nation are changing the habits of an entire generation of school children while improving the health and environment of numerous communities.
+This fifth national conference will feature workshop sessions, mobile tours, inspirational presentations, and networking opportunities to help you start or expand your SRTS program.

 This event, which takes place every two years, will once again bring together the wide range of practitioners that are working at the local, regional, state and national level to make it safe, convenient, and fun for children to walk and bicycle safely to school.
-In 2013 the Safe Routes to School National Conference makes its way to a state and region that has many years of experience building successful SRTS programs and infrastructure — Sacramento, California — the capital region of our nation’s largest and most diverse state.
+In 2016 the Safe Routes to School National Conference makes its way to a state and region that has many years of experience building successful SRTS programs and infrastructure — Columbus, Ohio – a leader in SRTS.

 A significant factor in the success of Safe Routes to School is its appeal to so many different disciplines.
-The conference will draw a national audience of school leaders and staff; local elected officials and city and county staff; state and federal agency leaders; professionals in planning, transportation, public health, landscape architecture, architecture, public works, and parks and recreation; advocates for equity and environmental justice, youth, older adults, and walking and biking; environmentalists; and all others committed to improving conditions for children to walk and bike to school and creating safer, healthier and more livable communities.
+The conference will draw a national audience of school leaders and staff; local elected officials and city and county staff; state and federal agency leaders; professionals in planning, transportation, public health, landscape architecture, architecture, public works, and parks and recreation; advocates for equity, environmental justice, walking, and biking; youth, older adults, and environmentalists; and all others committed to improving conditions for children to walk and bike to school and creating safer, healthier and more livable communities.

-The program will span three days with optional pre- and post-conference events.
-The schedule includes a dynamic mix of plenaries, breakouts, implementation workshops, specialized trainings, peer-to-peer learning opportunities, networking activities, and special events.
-It will also feature mobile workshops and exciting tours of local model programs and projects in and around the greater Sacramento region.
+The program will span three days with optional pre-and post-conference events.
+The schedule includes a dynamic mix of plenaries, breakouts, workshops, and many special events.
+It will also feature mobile workshops and exciting tours of local model programs and projects in and around Central Ohio.

 Since its birth in November 2007, the conference has been co-presented by the National Center for Safe Routes to School (NCSRTS) — the Federal Highway Administration’s Clearinghouse for the federal Safe Routes to School program — and the Safe Routes to School National Partnership (SRTSNP) — the national Safe Routes to School advocacy network.